pedroliman/verdict/docs/index.md

 - Massively concurrent out-of-the-box and can easily coordinate thousands of LLM calls and responses simultaneously.
 - Rate-limited on the client-side, so you never lose experiment results halfway through.
 - Integrated with DSPy for use as a metric in AI system optimization; and more to come soon!
+- SOTA-level on a variety of benchmarks with minimal fitting and a fraction of the inference time.

 ## Quickstart
 Verdict allows you to define arbitrary compound LLM-as-a-judge systems in a declarative manner.
 Here, we show an example of a Verdict judging pipeline that enables us to achieve SOTA  **(+14.5% over GPT-4o)** on the ExpertQA hallucination detection dataset.

 First, install the package with `pip install verdict` (or with `uv`).